Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It's all relative: to me, the USA can be a scary place.
 People can buy guns over the counter and CARRY them!
 There are many murders, and mass shootings are all too common.
 I perceive certain cities in the US as quite dangerous.
 Yet if you live there, you may scratch your head and wonder why I would worry.

 So let’s take a look at the reality on the ground.
-I won't try to whitewash it: Paris isn't dangerous for tourists, but neither is the French capital a perfectly safe place where you can flash your cash without worry.
+I won't try to whitewash it: Paris isn't dangerous for tourists, but neither is the French capital a perfectly safe place where you can flash your cash without concern.

 If you live in Paris, you can shrug most of this off because you'll have an ingrained understanding of your surroundings.
 But if you're a foreigner, and you don't speak the language, and you don't know the city intimately, then what follows is probably worth knowing.